-Careers in History & Politics
+Careers in History, Politics & Global Studies

 Majors in history and historical communications prepare students for a wide variety of jobs.
 The department's courses offer a clear progression of skills from the 100-level courses designed for freshmen to the advanced 300 and 400-level courses taken by juniors and seniors.
 Over four years, students learn critical thinking, the art of oral presentation, research skills, and clear writing.
 Over four years, students therefore acquire skills that are essential in any job setting.

 In addition, students acquire practical job experience in a variety of ways.
 Those who intend to teach undertake a program of school observations and eventually a semester of student teaching.
 Other students do at least one internship.
 Typically, our majors go into secondary education, communications, state and local government, public relations, library positions, museum work, and other types of administration.
 Every year, a few graduating seniors enter graduate school.

 Traditionally, students who major in politics at Lebanon Valley have had the following career objectives: law school and law; party or interest group politics; secondary education; political journalism; or foreign service.